whaakman/azure-docs.nl-nl/articles/azure-monitor/app/status-monitor-v2-api-disable-monitoring.md

 ## <a name="parameters"></a>Parameters

 ### <a name="-verbose"></a>-Verbose
-**Common Parameter.** Gebruik deze switch naar gedetailleerde logboeken uitvoer.
+**Algemene parameter.** Gebruik deze switch om gedetailleerde logboeken weer te geven.

 ## <a name="output"></a>Uitvoer